Yunuuuu/ggalign/README.md

   characteristics, offering more flexibility in visual styling.
-- Full integration with the ggplot2 ecosystem allows for a broader range of customization options, including advanced themes, layouts, annotation positioning, geoms, stats, and other ggplot2 components.
+- Full integration with the ggplot2 ecosystem allows for a broader range of customization options, including advanced themes, layouts, annotation positioning, geoms, stats, the full range of ggplot2 color palettes and other ggplot2 components.
-- Supports the full range of ggplot2 color palettes.
 - Provides a more familiar workflow for users already accustomed to ggplot2, reducing the learning curve compared to a specialized package like ComplexHeatmap.